-The regulatory FEMA floodplain data included digital FEMA floodplain datasets from areas that were already effective and have become available for NFIP regulatory use.
+The regulatory FEMA floodplain data included digital FEMA floodplain datasets from the National Flood Hazard Layer (NFHL) from areas that were already effective and have become available for NFIP regulatory use.
 Nearly 90 percent of the regulatory floodplains are Zone A, undetailed studies.